 What is physical access control?

 To begin with, physical access control is the use of technology to grant or deny access to buildings, rooms, or other secure areas.
 It involves the use of various systems and devices such as keycards, pins, and biometric authentication methods to ensure that only the right individuals gain access.
 It is an important aspect of security for SMEs or companies as it helps to protect sensitive information, prevent unauthorized access, and protect physical access.
-According to a report by Fortune Business Insights, the global access market size is projected to reach $25.22 billion in 2027, at a CAGR rate of 8.7%.

 How is AI transforming physical access control?